Zero Waste Toilet Paper: Wait… What?!

 While there is no “finish line”, at some point we progress far enough that we have to start examining the inevitable (and icky), including the hardest area to achieve zero-waste: the toilet.

-To learn more about why we need to think about eco friendly toilet paper, jump to the bottom (pun intended) of this article.
+To learn more about why we need to think about our wiping habits, jump to the bottom (pun intended) of this article.